 Later, in his study eyeing his first Book of Times Crosswords with its Penguin Union Jack cover.
 “Mind if I borrow this?
 I’ll let you have it back when I come back at half term.”

 Later, New Year 1980, back at our teacher’s flat, overlooking Victoria Park, in Hackney, found me rigging up my new Sinclair ZX80 just that day purchased and inserting 1 Across: Two balls at snooker – looks as if one’s badly beaten (5,3,4) Solution: BLACK AND BLUE into my first data file.

 The rest as they say, is history, with my father, Edmund Akenhead’s wisdom for ever ringing in my ears!
 ‘Our aim is to entertain, rather than drain’.

-The Review below appeared in the Electron User Magazine, September 1988 Edition.
+- The Review below that appeared in the Electron User Magazine, September 1988 Edition.